ragusa87/android-musicStop/readme.md

 * <b>Headphone plug-in and plug-out :</b> Plug your headphone and unplug them to stop the music.
 (Use if disconnected)
 * <b>Headphone plug-out and plug-in :</b> Unplug your headphone to stop the music and plug them back.(Use if connected)
 * <b>Getting noisy :</b> Simulate unplug from a docking station.
 * <b>Mute :</b>Mute volume.
 This action doesn't stop the music and use more battery.
-You restore volume by pressing the volume up key or via "System settings" -> "Sound" -> "Volumes".
+You can restore volume by pressing the volume-up key or via "System settings" -> "Sound" -> "Volumes".

 # Screenshots #
 ![MusicStop preview](https://github.com/ragusa87/android-musicStop/raw/master/google-play/init-small.png "Main screen")